 (0.7*100 + 0.25*80 + 1.0*10)/(100 + 80 + 10) = 0.526 --> 52.6/100

-You can use the more complicated "weighted mean" method as well (each grade item can be given a weight to change its importance in the overall mean.)
-For this method, you can follow these steps:
+For the "Weighted mean" method each grade item can be given a weight to change its importance in the overall mean.
+If you need to change to this method, follow these steps:

 The “final grade” format in the gradebook now represent the CEU grading scheme - so the automatic calculation in Moodle will be transformed from points to percents + letter grade.